The Owl Service (band): History

-December 2011 saw the release of a 2 track 7" vinyl single comprising The Standing Stones and The Red Barn, a traditional ballad based on the Red Barn Murder and this was followed by another 7" release entitled There Used to be a Crown which included cover versions of 4 songs originally by Tom Rapp/Pearls Before Swine.
+December 2011 saw the release of a two-track 7" vinyl single comprising "The Standing Stones" and "The Red Barn", a traditional ballad based on the Red Barn Murder and this was followed by another 7" release, entitled There Used to be a Crown, which included cover versions of four songs originally by Tom Rapp/Pearls Before Swine.

-At the start of 2012 Steven Collins put The Owl Service on an indefinite hiatus and immediately began working on two new projects; the first was Greanvine, a duo with fellow Owl Service member Diana Collier who played a mix of traditional songs and cover versions in stark, electric arrangements; the second was Country Parish Music, a project closer to the sound of The Owl Service.
+At the start of 2012, Steven Collins put The Owl Service on an indefinite hiatus and immediately began working on two new projects.
+The first was Greanvine, a duo with fellow Owl Service member Diana Collier, who played a mix of traditional songs and cover versions in stark, electric arrangements; the second was Country Parish Music, a project closer to the sound of The Owl Service.
 Collins also formed a new label, Stone Tape Recordings, named after the Nigel Kneale television play from 1972.
-The first 2 releases on Stone Tape Recordings were by The Owl Service; a data DVD entitled She Wants to be Flowers, But You Make Her Owls which collected mp3 files of every track the band had released at that point plus a wealth of unreleased material, artwork files, and video recordings; and the album Garland Sessions which included all 13 songs from the debut album re-mixed and partially re-recorded along with 6 additional tracks.
+The first two releases on Stone Tape Recordings were by The Owl Service: a data DVD entitled She Wants to be Flowers, But You Make Her Owls, which collected mp3 files of every track the band had released at that point plus a wealth of unreleased material, artwork files, and video recordings; and the album Garland Sessions, which included all 13 songs from the debut album re-mixed and partially re-recorded along with 6 additional tracks.

-In October 2013 Collins publicly hinted via Facebook that a new Owl Service record was in production and that the band would be making a return to the live stage in December of the same year.
+In October 2013 Collins publicly hinted via Facebook that a new Owl Service record was in production and that the band would be making a return to the live stage in December.
 The December concert in Leigh-on-sea, their first live performance in over 18 months, saw Collins reunited with Jo Lepine, Diana Collier and Nancy Wallace.
-The band regrouped again 6 months later for 2 more shows; the first was again in Leigh-on-sea where they were joined by frequent collaborator Alison O'Donnell, and the second was in London at a fund-raising event for the feature-length Shirley Collins documentary film.
+The band regrouped again 6 months later for two more shows; the first was again in Leigh-on-sea, where they were joined by frequent collaborator Alison O'Donnell, and the second was in London at a fund-raising event for the feature-length Shirley Collins documentary film.